Jean-Jacques Dessalines: Family

 Dessalines was married to Marie-Claire Heureuse Félicité Bonheur from the city of Léogane.
 The wedding celebration took place in St-Marc Church and Toussaint Louverture was the witness.
 Marie-Claire was empress under the 1805 Constitution, and she has been credited with the concoction of the soup lendepandans or Pumpkin Independence Soup, now a UNESCO Patrimoine.
 She was older than her husband and died when she was 100 years old.
 She was referred to as the adopted wife of the Nation in a letter by Pétion after the Emperor's assassination.
-The couple had or adopted a total number of 16 kids including Jacques's children from the previous relationship.
-Innocent, one of his sons, has a fort named in his honour.
-Dessalines offered one of his daughters to Pétion but Pétion refused under the pretext that she was in a relationship with Chancy, one of Toussaint's nephews.
+The couple had or adopted a total number of 16 children including Jacques' from the previous relationship.
+Innocent, one of his sons, has a fort named in his honor.
+Dessalines offered one of his daughters to Pétion in an attempt to relieve racial tensions, as Pétion was the most prominent mulatto figure, but Pétion refused under the pretext that she was in a relationship with Chancy, one of Toussaint's nephews.

-Euphémie Daguile, one of his best known concubines, was the choreographer of the Karabiyen dance known also as Jacques' favorite dance.
+Euphémie Daguilh, one of his best known concubines, was the choreographer of the Karabiyen dance known also as Jacques' favorite dance.
 It is still danced by Haitian families all over the country.
 Dessalines had two brothers, Louis and Joseph Duclos, who also later took the surname Dessalines.
 Two of his brothers' sons became high-ranking members of the post-Revolutionary Haitian government.